Sage-Bionetworks/aws-infra/lambdas/cfn-sc-actions-provider/README.md

 # Service Catalog Actions Provider CloudFormation Template Custom Resource

-This template and associated Lambda function and custom resource add support to \
-AWS CloudFormation for the [AWS Service Catalog Service Actions][1] resource type.
+This template and associated Lambda function and custom resource add support to AWS CloudFormation for the [AWS Service Catalog Service Actions][1] resource type.

+# Lambda
+We create the lambda in AWS to provide SC action functionality

 ## Build Lambda
 Build the lambda using the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)